AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 This will turn on console logging both in your browser console and in the Logs tab of the Debugger.
 You should see the logging of all of the rules you have created so far!:

 ![Logs tab of the Debugger](../assets/images/idservice-debugger-loggingStatements.png)

-### What is different from DTM

-* You can exclude the ID Service from loading on specific URL paths
-* [ID Service configurations](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-function-vars.html "Documentation") are available as predefined dropdown options
-* There is no freeform option for [ID Service configurations](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-function-vars.html "Documentation")
-* Customer IDs are not set in the extension configuration—they are now set in rules
-* Analytics and Marketing Cloud tracking server configurations are in the Variables dropdown (these are not needed if you have already migrated your visitors to the Id Service)
-* You must use the VisitorAPI.js version that comes with the extension version

 [Next "Add Adobe Target" >](target.md)